MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/healthcare/teams-in-hc.md

 - Electronic Healthcare Record (EHR) integration
 - Firstline Worker system integration

-This is in addition to foundational capabilities of Microsoft Teams like meetings/calling, and messaging.
+This content in this section is in addition to foundational capabilities of Microsoft Teams like meetings/calling, and messaging and assumes that you already have Teams deployed in your organization.
+If you haven't yet rolled out Teams, start by reading the [How to roll out Microsoft Teams](../../How-to-roll-out-teams.md).

 ## Care Coordination - Microsoft Teams Patients app